 Typically, timers can be set for up to 15 hours of continuous runtime.
 Use 1-hour, 2-hour, 3-hour, and 4-hour switches to quickly set the cooler for the indicated duration instead of having to change a dial or select a custom amount of time.
 When time runs out, the unit shuts off automatically—an especially efficient function at night when household members are sleeping.
 The cooler will operate for a few hours, then stop after the scheduled time has elapsed.

 Evaporative air coolers may have several additional features for improved quality and versatility.
 These include:

-- Fan speed control is a common feature that usually includes a low, medium, and high fan-speed setting.
+- Fan-speed control is a common feature that usually includes low, medium, and high fan-speed settings.

 - Air filtration can keep such allergens as pollen and dust from being pulled into the home.
-These coolers pull air through a filter before it hits the media pads, removing airborne irritants.
+These coolers pull air through a filter before the air hits the media pads, removing airborne irritants.
 Some products also offer activated carbon filters and odor-blocking filters.

 Our Top Picks